 - How do I conduct a proctored exam?

 How long does it take to create a course?

 A fully developed 3 or 4 credit-hour course designed with the assistance of the UTD eLearning instructional designers takes two full semesters to develop.
 Instructors will spend most of their time during the first semeter on developing materials.
 (See estimated development time breakdown.)
 Courses may be scheduled or developed in one of three course development cycles.
 These cycles typically kick off a few weeks after the first day of classes each semester.

 How much technology will I have to learn to develop a course?

 For courses that are developed with the assistance of instructional designers, the UTD eLearning Team will take care of the technology.
-All you have to do is provide the content and assessments.
+All you have to do is to provide the content and assessments.